sauram/SilentObserverDjangoServer/README.md

 Command : lt --port XXXX (XXXX is port, 8000 default for Django)

-NOTE: Several files were deleted for security concern.
+NOTE: Several files were deleted (including security key used for production) for security concern.
 Few changes were made to locally running source code for experimentation purpose only which hasn't been included.